ashish53552/riscv-simulator/README.md

 	UJ-Type:
 		jal

-### Input File Information
+### Input and Output Information
-###### The input file should contain a sequence of machine code instructions (corresponding to 32 bit RISC-V instructions) in the format - 'Instruction number followed by machine code.
-See below example.
+###### The input file/set of instructions should contain a sequence of machine code instructions (corresponding to 32 bit RISC-V instructions) in the format - 'Instruction number' followed by the 'machine code'.
+An example would look like :
 	0x00 0x00a00e93
 	0x04 0x00100e13
 	0x08 0x01d00333